rmj3197/QuadratiK/README.rst

 * **Additional Features**: Alongside these functionalities, the software includes additional graphical functions, aiding users in validating cluster results as well as visualizing and representing clustering results.
 This enhances the interpretability and usability of the analysis.

+The documentation can be found at: :ref: `Documentation <doc/build/latex/quadratik.pdf>`

 Funding Information
 ++++++++++++++++++++
 The work has been supported by Kaleida Health Foundation, Food and Drug Administration, and Department of Biostatistics, University at Buffalo.